thisissushant/daily-news/README.md

 ## Description

-The News React App is a web application built with React.js that allows users to browse and read the latest news articles from a news API.
+Headlines is a web application built with React.js that allows users to browse and read the latest news articles from a news API.
 It provides a user-friendly interface for accessing news articles, complete with article titles, descriptions, images, authors, and publication dates.

 ## Features